Application for Enrichment Residency/Seminar

 Residency Meals & Lodging

 The 10-day residencies are held at the Lied Lodge & Conference Center in Nebraska City.
 Featuring Adirondack-style timbers and stonework, the Lied is set in the middle of a 260-acre wooded park.
 A single room is reserved for you.
 Roommate reservations are only available by mutual arrangement on the part of both participants.
-Three seasonal meals are served each day in the Timbers Dining Room, which features sweeping views of Arbor Day Farm.
+Seasonal meals are served each day.

 Upon acceptance, a $500 non-refundable deposit is required to reserve your place in the program; payment arrangements can be made.
 This deposit will be credited directly to your University bill.